Schools, Academies, Nurseries, Home Education.

 Over night camping opportunities for a class at a time.
 All tents and equipment provided.
 Staff and pupils will have a kit list to bring for example sleeping bag, pillow, teddy bear etc.

-Please remember Forest School is Long term ethos, and the below is only a taste of what we offer.
-Typical 6 Week Time Table (age 7-10 Adapted for older/younger)
+Forest School is Long term ethos.
+The below is only a taste of what we offer a typical 6 Week taster (age 7-11 Adapted for older/younger)

 Week 1:- Pre entry talk stating some basic safety info for all.
 We then have the walk round the entire site showing any possible dangers as identified in our risk assessments. (tool use, fire safety, first aid, toilet use etc)

 We then split the group into teams of 5-8 children.
 (Ideally helped by teachers who know them putting alleged stronger and weaker characters together) as this is not the most fun part we always end with them cooking something on our fire to eat.

 Week 2:- We then explain they have just survived a plane crash they.
 They need to work together and find a safe area to set up camp.
 They have rope, tarp, and at this point nothing else.
 We will show some basic knots for them to try with a short demo piece. (no pass or fail as they are a team)

 Week 3:- Build their shelter for a test at the end of the session meaning those who like shelter building can continue those who do not venture off.
 This is where tool use comes into use.
 We will recap to all about safe use.
 At the end of session all camp mates will enter their shelters and water will be used to test.